 Tip 1: Use Divisibility Rules

 Divisibility rules are shortcuts to quickly determine if a number is a factor of another number.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+Take this: a number is divisible by 3 if the sum of its digits is divisible by 3.
 For 99, the sum of the digits is 9 + 9 = 18, which is divisible by 3, so 3 is a factor of 99.
-Similarly, a number is divisible by 11 if the difference between the sum of its digits at odd places and the sum of its digits at even places is either 0 or divisible by 11.
+Now, similarly, a number is divisible by 11 if the difference between the sum of its digits at odd places and the sum of its digits at even places is either 0 or divisible by 11.
 For 99, the sum of the digits at odd places is 9, and the sum of the digits at even places is 9, so the difference is 9 - 9 = 0, which means 11 is a factor of 99.

 Tip 2: Start with Small Numbers